We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Pickup Truck Bed

-When you have a small load that can fit in the middle of the truck’s bed or when using a tarp to keep bulk items secure, consider using two ratchet straps and anchor them in an “X” pattern.
+When you have a small load that can fit in the middle of the truck’s bed or when using a tarp to keep bulk items secure, consider using two ratchet straps and anchoring them in an “X” pattern.

 Depending on what you’re trailering, you’ll want to use multiple ratchet straps to ensure it doesn’t move.
 For example, a boat will require at least two ratchet straps at the back near the boat’s motor, while a large riding lawn mower will require four ratchet straps, one per wheel hub.